 It really depends on the age bracket you’re talking about.
 If your child is in grades 1-3, then they really shouldn’t be doing much more than fun activities and sports; it shouldn’t be about intense competition at that age.
 Parents should encourage playing and enjoying physical activity.
 All kids should be an “active child” at this age and their sport should definitely not be a source of stress.

 As kids get older, they may get more competitive in their sport; thus, the “child athlete.”
-This will mean more time is dedicated to practice and the actual competitions will last longer.
+This will mean more time is dedicated to practicing and the actual competitions will last longer.
 If your child’s food intake is poor, it will show up in their performance.

 What are the most important things to keep in mind when feeding a child athlete/ active child?

-So, if the sports drinks, bars and gels aren’t what they should be eating, what should a parent feed their child prior to, during and after a competition such as a soccer game, gymnastics meet or volleyball tournament?
+So, if the sports drinks, bars, and gels aren’t what they should be eating, what should a parent feed their child prior to, during and after a competition such as a soccer game, gymnastics meet or volleyball tournament?

 The most important thing is to eat on a regular schedule.
-Make sure your child has a well-balanced breakfast (ex: low-sugar cereal, milk and a banana).
-However, some kids can get jittery before competition.
+Make sure your child has a well-balanced breakfast (ex: low-sugar cereal, milk, and a banana).
+However, some kids can get jittery before a competition.
 If this is the case, keep it light and simple; even low-fat chocolate milk can serve as a pre-competition meal.

 Go back the cooler!
 Pack it with yogurt, turkey sandwiches, apples, orange and watermelon slices, granola bars, vanilla wafers, peanut butter and jelly sandwiches, and string cheese.
 Anything that has complex carbohydrates (think: whole grains, fruits, veggies) is a good choice for fueling young athletes.

 What should a parent do when their young athlete is also a “picky eater?”